ttyridal/phpdlna/README.md

 ##Misc

-Why?
+* Why?
-* Scratch that itch
+  - Scratch that itch
-* Reduce the amount of server software to keep up to date.
+  - Reduce the amount of server software to keep up to date.

-Features:
-Basic DLNA-DMS / UPnP MediaServer file system serving
-TODO: search/sort would be nice

-Transcoding:
+* Transcoding

   Transcoding is currently not implemented.
 It should be fairly easy to have php-dlna call eg ffmpeg and do transcoding on the fly.
 It would be nice if it could do ConnectionManager request to the player for zero-user- interaction format negociation.

-annonce.cpp vs announce.py - UDP broadcast client:
+* annonce.cpp vs announce.py

   They do exactly the same thing.
 One can be compiled and run without dependencies.

-##Technical notes
-* UDP discovery cache-control:
+* UDP discovery cache-control

   Some renderers will simply stop playing and disconnect if a notify is not received when the time expires.

 * Same source ip

   Some renderers (notably wdtv live) will not accept that the web server and udp-broadcast lives on different addresses (location has to point to the same ip as the notify / m-search reply is sent from)

 * Server strings

   Are specified in http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf to "MUST include 'UPnP/M.m'.
-On most servers we can't control this. wdtv and xbmc at least doesn't care
+On most servers we can't control this.
+It seems most renderers don't care.

 ##Tested & verified ok with
 * WDTV live